salvipeter/geo-framework/README.md

    Press the "Project" button on the left sidebar, and go to "Initial configuration".
    Press the "Add..." button, select "Boolean", and enter "BUILD_APPS".
    Leave its value as "OFF", and press the "Re-configure with Initial Parameters" button.
-   Check the "OPENMESH_BUILD_SHARED" checkbox, and then build.
+   Check the "OPENMESH_BUILD_SHARED" checkbox, press "Run CMake", and then build.

    (If you get a "file too big" error, go back to the initial configuration, press "Add...", select "String", enter "CMAKE_CXX_FLAGS", and set the value "-Wa,-mbig-obj", and try to re-configure and build.)

    Close the project.

 1. Clone [this project](https://github.com/salvipeter/geo-framework) with git.